 15. Increase Your Dexterity

-The skills you pick up learning how to play the ukulele can be helpful in your regular life, too!
+The skills you pick up learning ukulele can be helpful in your regular life, too!
 In the modern world, everyone needs to know how to type fast.
 Increasing your finger strength and dexterity with the ukulele can benefit many other aspects of your life.